-This vegetation type is least threatened (North langeberg sandstone Fynbos), with a target of 30%.
+The vegetation type of the area is least threatened (North langeberg sandstone Fynbos), with a target of 30%.
 Statutorily conserver (13%) in the Boosmansbos Wilderness Area with an additional 45% in the mountain catchment areas such as Langeberg -oos and Langeberg-west and Matroosberg.
 Some 8% transformed (due to cultivation).